stephenfrench9/pytest/README.md

 #### TLDR:

-Look at the output, you can see that the fixture was instantiated for module_1 and module_2, but not module_3, despite successful reads of fixture data for all three modules.
-Why?
+Look at the output, you can see that the fixture was instantiated for module_1 and module_2, but not module_3.
+Nevertheless, we see successful reads of fixture data for all three modules.
+How can that be?

 #### EXPLANATION: